eco619/.github/profile/README.md

 Organizations interested in evaluating the platform architecture, discussing commercial licensing, or exploring strategic partnerships may request a technical demonstration or source code review under a mutually executed Non-Disclosure Agreement (NDA).

-For evaluation inquiries, please contact us through the eco619 GitHub organization or the LinkedIn profile associated with the organization.
+For evaluation inquiries, please contact me through the eco619 GitHub organization or the LinkedIn profile associated with the organization.

 ---